 Demonstrate ROI With Their Metrics, Not Yours

-I've watched AI implementations fail because the project team was measuring success in accuracy improvements while the business was measuring success in cost savings.
+AI implementations routinely fail because the project team measures success in accuracy improvements while the business measures success in cost savings.
 Both are important, but if you're trying to overcome resistance, you need to speak the language your audience understands.

 Traditional companies have established KPIs that drive compensation, budget decisions, and strategic planning.
 If your AI initiative doesn't connect directly to those metrics, it will always feel like a side project rather than a business priority.

-A retail client was skeptical about AI for inventory management.
-They'd tried predictive analytics before with minimal impact.
-When we proposed our approach, we didn't lead with model accuracy or algorithmic sophistication.
-We focused on their existing metrics: inventory carrying costs, stockout rates, and margin erosion from markdowns.
+In retail inventory management, where teams have often tried predictive analytics before with minimal impact, leading with model accuracy or algorithmic sophistication is the wrong opening.
+Lead with their existing metrics instead: inventory carrying costs, stockout rates, and margin erosion from markdowns.

-We built the business case using their numbers, their format, and their assumptions.
-When we showed a projection of 15% reduction in carrying costs, we could point to exactly which inventory categories would improve and why.
-When they challenged our assumptions—and they did—we adjusted the model using their data rather than defending our projections.
+Build the business case using their numbers, their format, and their assumptions.
+When you show a projection of carrying-cost reduction, point to exactly which inventory categories will improve and why.
+When they challenge your assumptions, and they will, adjust the model using their data rather than defending your projections.

-Six months after implementation, we reported results in the same format.
-Not "our model achieved 94% accuracy" but "inventory carrying costs decreased 17%, exceeding the 15% target."
-The CFO understood that immediately.
-It connected to the goals she was already measured on.
+Six months after implementation, report results in the same format.
+Not "the model achieved 94% accuracy" but "inventory carrying costs decreased ahead of target."
+The CFO understands that immediately.
+It connects to the goals she's already measured on.

 Translate AI performance into business impact: